hudson-and-thames/arbitragelab/docs/source/copula_approach/vine_copula_intro.rst

     :scale: 28 %
     :align: center

-    (Fig 3: C-vine its tuple representation.)
+    (Fig 3: C-vine and its tuple representation.)

 The representation of a generic R-vine is slightly more complicated, and requires a lower triangular matrix (some places uses an upper triangular matrix for representation, and they are indeed identical).
+Let's look at the following R-vine with 7 random variables for example:

 .. figure:: images/R_vine_structure.png
     :scale: 50 %